rtCamp/gitbook-plugin-edit-with/README.md

 - `title`:    The title for the button (tooltip popup text on mouseover).
 - `position`: The position of the button in the toolbar, `left` or `right`.
 Defaults to `left`.

-**Note**: The above snippet can be used as complete `book.json` file, if your book doesn't have one yet.

-**Github/Gitlab**: In the `base` string `...REPO/edit/BRANCH...`, you may replace `edit` with `tree` if you want source file to open in read-mode, rather than edit-mode directly on GitHub/GitLab.

 ### Step #2 - GitBook commands